TitanSage02/PairQR/README.md

 ---

-**InstantShare** - Share files instantly, securely, and privately.
+**PairQR** - Share files instantly, securely, and privately.
 No registration required, always free.

 Made with ❤️ for privacy and security.